RichardChambers/raspberrypi/README.md

 Documentation on the Raspberry Pi GPIO board seems to be a bit sparse however here are some resources.

+First of all a YouTube 19 minute video: Raspberry Pi: Using GPIO Inputs https://www.youtube.com/watch?v=NAl-ULEattw

 http://www.mosaic-industries.com/embedded-systems/microcontroller-projects/raspberry-pi/gpio-pin-electrical-specifications

 http://www.susa.net/wordpress/2012/06/raspberry-pi-relay-using-gpio/